The 10 Worst Neighborhoods In Portland For 2022

 It seems as if there's a neighborhood for everyone in Portland.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Portland.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Oregon thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Portland.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Portland neighborhoods are the worst, and which are the best?
+So the question arises, which Portland neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Portland hoods need a little tender loving care - the sore thumbs of the Portland area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Alameda ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Portland hoods need a little tender loving care – the sore thumbs of the Portland area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Pearl District ranks way above the rest.

-We examined 63 of Portland's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Portland's reputation.
+We examined 63 of Portland’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Portland’s reputation.

-So what's the worst neighborhood to live in Portland for 2022?
-According to the most recent census data, Centennial looks to be the worst neighborhood in Portland.
+So what’s the worst neighborhood to live in Portland for 2024?
+According to the most recent census data, Saintjohns looks to be the worst neighborhood in Portland.

 Read on to see how we determined the places around Portland that need a pick-me-up.
 And remember, don't blame the messenger.